-The whole of the project area is mapped as 'Biodiversity' on the Terrestrial Biodiversity Map, as such the following clause applies;
+The whole of the project area is mapped as 'Biodiversity' on the Terrestrial Biodiversity Map, consequently the following sub parts of this clause applies;

-- (3) In deciding whether to grant development consent for development on land to which this clause applies, the consent authority must consider- - (a) whether the development is likely to have-
+(3) In deciding whether to grant development consent for development on land to which this clause applies, the consent authority must consider-

+(a) whether the development is likely to have-

-- (i) any adverse impact on the condition, ecological value and significance of the fauna and flora on the land, and - (ii) any adverse impact on the importance of the vegetation on the land to the habitat and survival of native fauna, and - (iii) any potential to fragment, disturb or diminish the biodiversity structure, function and composition of the land, and - (iv) any adverse impact on the habitat elements providing connectivity on the land, and - (b) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development.
+(i) an adverse impact on the condition, ecological value and significance of the fauna and flora on the land, and

+(ii) an adverse impact on the importance of the vegetation on the land to the habitat and survival of native fauna, and

-The Biodiversity Assessment at Appendix 2 address these matters, the proposed works have been designed to avoid adverse environmental impact.
+(iii) the potential to fragment, disturb or diminish the biodiversity structure, function and composition of the land, and

+(iv) an adverse impact on the habitat elements providing connectivity on the land, and

+(b) appropriate measures to avoid, minimise or mitigate the impacts of the development.

+(4) Development consent must not be granted to development on land to which this clause applies unless the consent authority is satisfied-

+(a) the development is designed, sited and will be managed to avoid a significant adverse environmental impact, or

+(b) if a significant adverse environmental impact cannot be reasonably avoided-the development is designed, sited and will be managed to minimise the impact.

+This clause of the LEP has been addressed in the attached Biodiversity Assessment Report.